 Although a little tissue is left behind to maintain the contour of the chest, 95% of the tissue is taken.
 So, breast tissue will not grow back.

 Will I need multiple surgeries for the MTF top surgery?

-Most patients only require a single surgery however <5% will have to undergo additional surgery which will be a very minimal procedure.
+Most patients only require a single surgery however <5% will have to undergo additional surgery to revise results from the first procedure.

-When can I resume my daily work activities after top surgery?
+When can I resume my daily work activities after Gender Affirmation surgery?

 You can leave the hospital the next day after surgery but you can only resume your office job after 2 to 3 weeks.
 You are recommended to avoid heavy chest work for 2 to 3 months.

-Choosing the Best Plastic Surgeon in Australia for Gender Surgery
+Choosing a Plastic Surgeon in Australia for Gender Surgery

 Plastic V’s Cosmetic Surgeons

 There are definite benefits to choosing a plastic surgeon over a cosmetic surgeon.
 It is important for you to know who your surgeon really is.
-Advertising is often deceptive, and “cosmetic surgeons” are NOT specialist plastic surgeons.
+Cosmetic surgeons are NOT specialist plastic surgeons.

-A cosmetic surgeon could just be a regular GP who has decided to perform body surgery, whereas a qualified specialist plastic surgeon will have years of study and membership from their governing body (ASAPS, ASPS, ASPS-USA, ISAPS).
+A cosmetic surgeon could just be a General Practitioner (GP) who has decided to perform body surgery, whereas a qualified specialist plastic surgeon will have years of study and membership from their governing body.